Tasmanian Energy Tariffs

 Tasmania Solar Feed-In Tariff

-Unfortunately the benefit customers can receive from Solar systems is curtailed by the fact that a solar system may only be linked to ONE Tariff (commonly Tariff 31).
+The benefit customers can receive from solar systems is curtailed by the fact that a solar system with a single inverter may only be linked to ONE Tariff (commonly Tariff 31).

 This means that surplus power not used by a designated Tariff is exported back to the grid, where it is sold, perforce, to Aurora at a relatively low rate.* Power must then be re-purchased (at a minimum of twice the Feed-in rate) to supply other Tariff/s on the same residence, even when solar systems technically generate sufficient energy to meet all residential power needs.

-In an effort to address this issue, the Tasmanian Renewable Energy Association (TREA) made a submission to the Tasmanian Economic Regulator supporting the introduction of a new ‘opt-in’ Time-of-Use Tariff (Tariff 93).
+In an effort to address this issue, the Tasmanian Renewable Energy Association (TREA) made a submission to the Tasmanian Economic Regulator supporting the introduction of a ‘opt-in’ Time-of-Use Tariff (Tariff 93).
 ‘Opt-in’ means that customers may choose to switch from their current tariffs to this new tariff at their own discretion.
-As noted in Table 1, this will involve a small fee to TasNetworks for installing a new meter.
+This will involve a small fee to Aurora for installing a new meter.